simgrid/simgrid/docs/source/Platform_routing.rst

 Computing the path between two hosts is easy when they are located in the same zone.
 It is done directly by the routing algorithm of that zone.
 Full routing looks in its table, Vivaldi computes the distance between peers, etc.

+Another simple case is when a :ref:`pf_tag_bypassRoute` was provided.
+Such routes are used in priority, with no further routing computation.
+You can define a bypass between any hosts, even if they are not in the same zone.

 When communicating through several zones, a recursive algorithm is used.
 As an illustration, we will apply this algorithm to a communication between `host1` in `AS1` and `host2` in `AS5-4`, in our previous topology.
 This section